xtbreak

 use https://github.com/JanDitzen/xtbreak/raw/main/data/US.dta

 We start with no prior knowledge of i) the number of breaks and ii) the exact date of each break.
+As the data might be non-stationary, we use first differences.
 Therefore before estimating the breakpoints we use the sequential F-Test based on hypothesis 2:

 ----------------- Bai & Perron Critical Values -----------------